alfanzain/alfanzain/README.md

 ### Hello!
 I'm Alfan Zain

-I’m a software engineer building scalable web applications, API services, and cloud-based solutions. <br/> Passionate about clean architecture, problem solving, and delivering impact through technology.
+I’m a software engineer who enjoys building scalable web applications, API services, and cloud-based solutions. <br/> Passionate about problem solving and delivering impact through technology.

 <h4>I’m open to new opportunities that allow me to contribute my skills, collaborate with great teams, and keep pushing boundaries in technology.</h4>